GooldenApple/vvs-nordstrom/README.md

 The website consists of five main pages:

+ **Home:**
-- **Home:** An introduction to the company with a call-to-action leading to the services page.
+ - An introduction to the company with a clear call-to-action button leading users to the Services page.
+The hero section features an engaging image and concise text to immediately communicate the company's expertise.
+**Services:**
-- **Services:** Detailed descriptions of the plumbing services offered, including Water, Heating, and Sanitation.
+- Detailed descriptions of the plumbing services offered, divided into three main categories: Water, Heating, and Sanitation.
+Each service card includes icons and descriptive text to enhance readability and user engagement.
+**Gallery:**
-- **Gallery:** A responsive image gallery showcasing past work and projects.
+- A responsive and accessible image gallery showcasing past projects, demonstrating the company’s craftsmanship and service range.
+The gallery includes a carousel for mobile devices to optimize viewing on smaller screens.
+**Contact:**
-- **Contact:** A contact form that allows users to submit inquiries or service requests easily.
+- A user-friendly contact form with required fields, input validation, and clear call-to-action buttons.
+The form facilitates easy submission of inquiries or service requests and improves communication between users and the company.
+**Thank You:**
-- **Thank You:** A confirmation page shown after successful form submission.
+- A confirmation page displayed after successful form submission, providing users with reassurance that their message has been received and outlining what to expect next.

 ### General Features on All Pages

-- A responsive navigation bar that adapts to different screen sizes, including a burger menu on mobile devices.
+- A fully responsive navigation bar that adapts smoothly to different screen sizes, including a hamburger menu for mobile devices to maintain usability and aesthetics.
-- A footer containing contact information and social media links for easy access.
+- A consistent footer on all pages featuring contact information, including phone, email, physical location, and social media links for easy user access.
-- A favicon displayed in the browser tab for brand recognition.
+- A favicon that appears in the browser tab to reinforce brand identity.
-- Consistent styling and layout to ensure a cohesive user experience throughout the site.
+- Uniform styling, layout, and color scheme throughout the website to provide a cohesive and professional user experience.
+- Semantic HTML5 structure to improve accessibility and SEO.
+- Proper use of ARIA attributes and focus indicators to support keyboard navigation.

 ### Specific Features

+**Home:**
-- The **Home** page includes a responsive hero section with an image mockup and clear call-to-action buttons.
+- Includes an attention-grabbing hero section with overlay and centered text, plus a prominent call-to-action button to guide users further into the site.
-- The **Services** page presents the three main service categories with descriptive text sections and call-to-action buttons.
+**Services:**
+- Service cards use Font Awesome icons for visual appeal and quick comprehension, accompanied by concise descriptive text.
+**Gallery:**
-- The **Gallery** page features a grid layout that adjusts for various screen sizes to display images effectively.
+- Implements a responsive grid for desktop and a carousel for mobile users to display images effectively on all devices.
+**Contact:**
-- The **Contact** page contains a form with required fields, clickable buttons, and validation to improve usability.
+- Features form validation with required fields to prevent incomplete submissions, and uses accessible labels and input types to enhance usability.
-- The **Thank You** page thanks users for their submission and provides reassurance that the company will respond.
+**Thank You:**
+- Provides clear confirmation feedback to the user with a message of thanks and reassurance about follow-up.

 ---

 ## Accessibility

-- Semantic HTML5 structure
+- Semantic HTML5 structure throughout the site

-- Descriptive `alt` attributes on all images
+- Proper use of alt attributes on all images

-- Good colour contrast
-- Font choices supporting readability and accessibility
+- Verified and improved colour contrast ratios for text and interactive elements    using WebAIM’s Contrast Checker and Lighthouse

+- Added appropriate ARIA attributes where needed

-- Navigation via keyboard and screen readers
+- Ensured keyboard navigation and focus styles are clear and usable

+- Form fields updated with autocomplete attributes for better user experience

 ---